kshitizsinghal13/StockPulse/README.markdown

 ### Pathway for Real-Time Data Processing

 **What is Pathway?**
 Pathway is a Python framework for building scalable, real-time data pipelines, ideal for applications requiring live data processing.
 In StockPulse, Pathway, implemented in `ingestion.py`, manages stock data ingestion, analytics, and alert monitoring.
-Learn more about Pathway at [Pathway’s official site](https://pathway.com/).
+Learn more about Pathway at [Pathway's official site](https://pathway.com/).

 #### How Pathway Works in StockPulse
 1. **Data Ingestion**: